-The Diginet-PS test field in Berlin, Germany, covers the scenarios federal road and secondary road in inner-cities areas.
-The ITS uses cameras, weather sensors and other traffic sensors (e.g. for measurement of the traffic flow, parking stores, pollution) for detection of the environment.
-On the several RSU, local data processing is implemented as edge computing.
+The current Diginet-PS test field in Berlin, Germany, covers the scenarios of federal roads and secondary roads in city areas.
+The ITS uses cameras, weather sensors, and other traffic sensors (e.g. for measurement of the traffic flow, parking spaces, pollution) for detection of the environment.
+On the RSU, local data processing is implemented as edge computing.
 Furthermore, a cloud system receives the results from the RSU.
-The main purposes of the cloud are to store, analyze and predict test bed wide data.
-Based on these ITS, the researcher focus on the development of services and applications to increase traffic safety for automated driving.
-For instance, the applications are evaluating parking space utilization, analyzing the road conditions and recognizing the traffic situations \cite{LemmerK..2019,BMVI.08032021,DAILaborTUBerlin.08032021}.
+The main purposes of the cloud system are to store, analyze and predict test bed wide data.
+Based on this ITS, the researchers focus on the development of services and applications to increase traffic safety for automated driving.
+For instance, the applications evaluate parking space utilization, analyze the road conditions, and determine traffic situations \cite{LemmerK..2019,BMVI.08032021,DAILaborTUBerlin.08032021}.

 In 2016, the ConVeX project created two ITS solutions.
 The first ITS was located on the A9 Freeway near Nuremberg, Germany.
-Over a length of 30 km, it was equipped with 6 RSU.
-The second ITS was located in Rosenheim, Germany and had two RSU.
+Over a length of 30 km, it was equipped with 6 RSUs.
+The second ITS was located in Rosenheim, Germany, and had two RSUs.
 The data inputs of the systems were induction loops from existing infrastructure and the sensor information of the connected cars.
-The data processing was in the several RSU and in a traffic control center.
-The research focus of the project were value-added services, as well as the V2V and V2X communication.
-The project has implemented the value-added services "Emergency Electronic Brake Light", "Do Not Pass Warning", "Blind Spot Warning" and "Vulnerable Road User Collision Warning".
-To influence the traffic flow, the system has sent the relevant information directly to the road user or to the electronic gantries.
-Furthermore, the ITS has notified vulnerable groups (e.g. cyclists, pedestrians) with a smartphone app \cite{ConvexProjekt.2018}.
+Data processing took place in the RSUs and in a traffic control center.
+The research focus of the project was value-added services, as well as the V2V and V2X communication.
+The project implemented the value-added services ``Emergency Electronic Brake Light'', ``Do Not Pass Warning'', ``Blind Spot Warning'' and ``Vulnerable Road User Collision Warning''.
+To influence the traffic flow, the system sent the relevant information directly to the road user or to the electronic message gantries.
+Furthermore, the ITS notified vulnerable groups (e.g. cyclists, pedestrians) with a smartphone app \cite{ConvexProjekt.2018}.